 - 2. Local education agencies, RESAs, or other approved, non-IHE providers shall admit candidates who hold degrees from a GaPSC-accepted accredited institution of higher education appropriate for the certificate sought.
 GaPSC-approved EPPs offering Career Technical and Agricultural Education (CTAE) programs, including GaTAPP providers, may admit individuals who do not hold post-secondary degrees who are seeking CTAE certification in certain fields (see GaPSC Rule 505-3-.05 GEORGIA TEACHER ACADEMY FOR PREPARATION AND PEDAGOGY (GaTAPP).
 See GaPSC Rule 505-2-.31 GAPSC-ACCEPTED ACCREDITATION FOR CERTIFICATION PURPOSES for a list of acceptable accrediting agencies. - (c) GaPSC Approval of Educator Preparation Providers (EPPs). - 1.
-An EPP and/or program(s) shall be approved by its governing board prior to seeking GaPSC approval for the first time (Developmental Approval).
-Once an EPP is approved by GaPSC, subsequent submission of programs for approval may be made as long as governing board approval is in process and completed 45 days prior to the formative portion of the GaPSC program approval review. - GaPSC approval standards for EPPs and programs shall at a minimum be adapted from the most recent version of the standards of the Council for the Accreditation of Educator Preparation (CAEP). - 3.
+Prior to seeking GaPSC approval for the first time (Developmental Approval), Anan eligible institution, agency, or organization EPP and/or all educator preparation program(s) it seeks to offer in Georgia shall must be approved by its governing board prior to seeking GaPSC approval for the first time (Developmental Approval).
+See paragraph (3) (a) for eligibility requirements. - GaPSC approval standards for EPPs and programs shall at a minimum be adapted from the most recent version of the standards of the Council for the Accreditation of Educator Preparation (CAEP). - 3.
 EPPs administratively based in the state of Georgia for which GaPSC has regulatory authority may choose to seek and/or maintain CAEP accreditation.
-If the accreditation visit was conducted jointly by GaPSC and CAEP, the GaPSC will accept CAEP accreditation of an EPP and the EPP shall be recognized as approved by GaPSC until the end of the seven (7)-year approval cycle, or for a shorter period of time if, during the seven (7)-year cycle GaPSC action is necessitated by persistently low (Low Performing) status or non-compliance with GaPSC rules.
+If the most recent accreditation visit was conducted jointly by GaPSC and CAEP, the GaPSC will accept CAEP accreditation of an EPP and the EPP shall be recognized as approved by GaPSC until the end of the seven (7)-year approval cycle, or for a shorter period of time if, during the seven (7)-year cycle GaPSC action is necessitated by persistently low (Low Performing) status or non-compliance with GaPSC rules.
 If CAEP accreditation of the EPP is delayed, denied, or revoked, GaPSC will render an EPP approval decision.
 If the accreditation visit is conducted solely by CAEP, GaPSC approval of the EPP will be based upon the implementation of the state approval process and a final EPP approval decision will be rendered by the Georgia Professional Standards Commission.
 Program approval is contingent upon EPP approval. - 4.
 LUAs, qualifying organizations (see paragraph (3) (a) 1 and 2), and IHEs seeking GaPSC approval as an EPP shall follow all applicable GaPSC policies and procedures to include the EPP Readiness Framework to determine eligibility for a review, approval review requirements, post review requirements, Commission decisions, public disclosure policy, and annual reporting procedures.
 In order to maintain approval status, all GaPSC-approved EPPs must maintain regional or GaPSC-accepted accreditation and must comply with all applicable GaPSC rules and policies including, but not limited to, those regarding Preparation Program Effectiveness Measures-annual reporting, and data submission requirements.
 Failure by GaPSC-approved EPP to fully comply with GaPSC Educator Preparation, Certification, and Ethics Rules, Commission approval decisions, or agency procedures and/or requirements may result in changes in approval status up to and including revocation of approval.
 Failure to comply with federal reporting requirements may result in fines.